andreaguidotti/LatticeMonteCarlo/Z2GaugeModel/README.md

 ## Theoretical Background

 The Z2 lattice gauge theory exhibits both a confined and a deconfined phase.
-Since gauge symmetry is local, the Elitzur theorem forbids the use of local order parameters to distinguish the two phases.
+Since gauge symmetry is local the Elitzur theorem forbids the use of local order parameters to distinguish the two phases.
 The static potential between two static sources,